Esri/arcgis-maps-sdk-swift-samples/README.md

 # ArcGIS Maps SDK for Swift Samples

 This repository contains Swift sample code demonstrating the capabilities of [ArcGIS Maps SDK for Swift](https://developers.arcgis.com/swift/) and how to use them in your own app.
 The project can be opened in Xcode and run on a simulator or a device.

+## Features

+* Maps - Open, create, interact with and save maps
+* Scenes - Visualize 3D environments and symbols
+* Layers - Display vector and raster data in maps and scenes
+* Augmented Reality - View data overlaid on the real world through your device's camera
+* Visualization - Show graphics, popups, callouts, sketches, and style maps with symbols and renderers
+* Edit and Manage Data - Add, delete, and edit features and attachments, and taking data offline
+* Search and Query - Find addresses, places, and points of interest
+* Routing and Logistics - Calculate routes between locations and around barriers
+* Analysis - Perform spatial analysis via geoprocessing tasks and services
+* Cloud and Portal - Search for webmaps and securely connect to your portal
+* Utility Networks - Work with utility networks, performing traces and exploring network elements

 ## Requirements